 Observe the effects throughout this process by taking notes in a journal every day.

-Continue the process of microdosing two times per week for ten total weeks.
-Take notes throughout the entire 10-week process on both short-term, in the moment effects, and long-term changes in your mood, energy, and social behavior.
+Continue the process of microdosing two times per week for several weeks.
+Take notes throughout the entire process on both short-term, in-the-moment effects, and long-term changes in your mood, energy, and social behavior.